 Understanding the reasons behind your goals is also an important key to achieving them and maintaining integrity in your life.
 Goals do you little good in the long run if they’re not in harmony with what you really want to give.
 I think using the word want is really important here.
 Too often, we make assumptions about what we can give without really reflecting on whether it’s what we want to give.
 And if it’s not then we need to figure out what’s stopping us from giving what we want to give.

 Rather than dive right into new year’s resolutions for the coming year, first reflect on, and even write down, the major experiences and achievements from the previous year.
 If there’s something you’d hoped to achieve and didn’t, you can write that down too.
 Then you can do a visualization of where you want to be, not necessarily in the coming year but in general.
 From here, you can think about things you want to shoot for in the new year, leaving yourself open for the unexpected.
 There doesn’t have to be any anxiety over what you did or didn’t do or what you absolutely must achieve in the coming year.
-It’s more about listening to the rhythm of life and making sure you’re moving with it and not against it.Note: Please read my Comments Policy before submitting a comment.
-Thank you!
+It’s more about listening to the rhythm of life and making sure you’re moving with it and not against it.Before submitting a comment, read my Comments Policy.
+If you'd like help with interpreting a dream, don't request it in the comments.
+See my Dream Interpretation Policy page.